CU QUICK FACTS

-Sykes says she never envisioned herself as an executive when starting out, but that she always set goals for personal and professional growth.
-Now her charge includes broad responsibilities for guiding the growth at her upstate New York credit union.
+Sykes says she never envisioned herself as an executive when starting out; however, she has always set goals for personal and professional growth.
+Now, her charge includes broad responsibilities for guiding the growth at her upstate New York credit union.
 In this Q&A, she shares her priorities, her routine, and how she tracks success in her role.

 Why was the title of chief growth officer created?
 What strategies and priorities does it address?

 Alissa Sykes: The title was created to better align our strategic goals with the overall organizational structure.
 All lines of business reporting to my position strategically impact Sunmark’s growth and revenue.

 AS: Yes, the alignment was created so that all growth departments reported to one senior manager.
 The operational departments would then report to the SVP/COO.

 AS: Marketing, mortgage lending, consumer lending, business lending, investment services, insurance services, payment services, sales, business development, and our foundation.

 Share and Download Job Descriptions